bramkaarga/IDN_MTRA/README.md

 # IDN_MTRA
 Multihazard Transport Risk Analysis for road transport in Indonesia

 Attempts to adopt the approach presented in Koks et al., 2019, specifically for an Indonesia context.
+Most of the codes are adopted from the paper's Github repository (https://github.com/ElcoK/gmtra).

 =====References